Developmental Malformations

 All patients should have a 3-generation family history obtained to determine if additional family members are at risk of diagnosis.
 Genetic testing is recommended for counseling purposes or when the diagnosis of tuberous sclerosis complex is suspected but cannot be clinically confirmed.
 A negative genetic test result does not exclude tuberous sclerosis complex diagnosis.
 Patients that meet clinical criteria for tuberous sclerosis complex have the diagnosis regardless of the results of the genetic testing.

-Evaluation for initial diagnosis and clinical monitoring requires attention to the following organ systems: (1) the skin, with natural or ultraviolet light, looking for facial angiofibroma, shagreen patches, fibrous cephalic plaques, periungual fibromas, and hypomelanotic spots; (2) the retina, by indirect ophthalmoscopy after mydriasis; (3) the brain, with MRI and EEG; (4) the kidneys, with MRI, assessment of glomerular filtration rate, and blood pressure; (5) the lungs, with imaging by high-resolution CT in adults, particularly women, in addition to pulmonary function tests; (6) the heart, with fetal echocardiogram if prenatal ultrasound reveals rhabdomyomas, echocardiogram in pediatric patients under 3 years of age, and routine ECGs in all patients (42); and (7) a detailed dental examination.
+Evaluation for initial diagnosis and clinical monitoring requires attention to the following organ systems: (1) the skin, with natural and ultraviolet light, looking for facial angiofibroma, shagreen patches, fibrous cephalic plaques, periungual fibromas, and hypomelanotic spots; (2) the retina, by indirect ophthalmoscopy after mydriasis; (3) the brain, with MRI and EEG; (4) the kidneys, with MRI, assessment of glomerular filtration rate, proteinuria, and blood pressure; (5) the lungs, with imaging by low-dose CT in adults, particularly women and symptomatic men, in addition to pulmonary function tests; (6) the heart, with fetal echocardiogram if prenatal ultrasound reveals rhabdomyomas, echocardiogram in pediatric patients under 3 years of age, and routine ECGs in all patients (44); and (7) a detailed dental examination.

-Studies with MR of the brain have found that T1-weighted imaging is best for identification of subependymal nodules, whereas fluid-attenuated inversion recovery pulse images are more sensitive than spin-echo sequences to cortical and subcortical tubers (54).
+Studies with MR of the brain have found that T1-weighted imaging is best for identification of subependymal nodules, whereas fluid-attenuated inversion recovery pulse images are more sensitive than spin-echo sequences to cortical and subcortical tubers (56).
 T2-weighted images may show subcortical white matter changes, and shadows from subependymal nodules may indent the walls of the ventricles.
-MR imaging demonstrates cyst-like structures that are commonly seen immediately adjacent to cortical tubers or within dysplastic lesions (117).
+It is recommended to avoid contrast agents in MRI until there is a clinical suspicion for subependymal giant cell astrocytomas or a growing lesion due to the expected need for lifelong repeated scans and the adverse effects of contrast agents.
+MR imaging demonstrates cyst-like structures that are commonly seen immediately adjacent to cortical tubers or within dysplastic lesions (125).

 Genetic testing is indicated if: (1) clinical features do not permit a definite diagnosis; and (2) there is benefit from identification of the causative mutation for screening of family members or for prenatal or preimplantation diagnosis.